 First, let’s check out when being bald became a “Fashion Statement.”
-Around the early 1990’s some basketball greats such as Michael Jordan, Charles Barkley, Shaquille O’Neal to name a few, decided they would take it all off, of course, I’m talking about shaving off their hair.
-Now we don’t know whether it was because they just wanted a new look, or due to a receding hairline, male pattern baldness, or simply rebelling against a hair-obsessed society.
-What we do know is this, this , “Fashion Statement”, caught on, took off and begun to spread to other athletes, actors, singers, gang members, rappers, TV personalities, lawyers, doctors, etc., including women, like Erykah Badu, Demi Moore, Britney Spears and many more.
-This fashion is still being rocked, as it gave a lot of people the option to choose to be bald and accepted, regardless of why they chose to do it.
+Around the early 1990’s some basketball greats such as Michael Jordan, Charles Barkley, Shaquille O’Neal to name a few, decided they would take it all off, of course, I’m talking about them shaving off their hair.
+Now we don’t know whether it was because they just wanted a new look, or due to a receding hairline, male pattern baldness, or simply rebelling against a hair-obsession society.
+What we do know is this, “Fashion Statement”, caught on, took off, and begun to spread to other athletes, actors, singers, gang members, rappers, TV personalities, lawyers, doctors, etc., including women, like Erykah Badu, Demi Moore, Britney Spears and many more.
+This fashion is still being rocked, as it gave a lot of people the option to choose to be bald and accepted it, regardless of why they chose to do it.

 Earlier I promised I would provide more detail on Alopecia.
 Alopecia is the Latin word for “hair loss” that can affect men, women, and children, and can be due to a range of conditions including hormonal changes.
 It’s categorized as types, creating more unwanted hair loss or “Fashion of Chance.”

 This is commonly known as male or women pattern baldness, and it is the most common form of alopecia that affects many individuals; some as early as their teen years.
 This form of alopecia is caused when enzymes (biological molecules, typically proteins) in the body start turning the hormone testosterone into a derivative of itself that causes hair follicles to shrink.
 Androgenic Alopecia can be passed down through the genes; otherwise known as hereditary.